yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 With a regular draw, we are able to use the built-in hardware support for applying a stencil mask, and produce the same result as OpenGL.

 The new system in place works by drawing a fullscreen triangle, which allows the regular stencil hardware to handle masking and buffer writing.
-Thanks to this, {{< gh-hovercard "11320" "rendering issues in grass and bushes in Red Dead Redemption are now solved" >}}!
+Thanks to this, {{< gh-hovercard "11320" "rendering issues in grass and bushes in Red Dead Redemption are now solved." >}}
 Howdy!
 You get correct rendering directly to your face, like it or not.

 {{< single-title-imgs